 Senate Bill No. 1037 proposes to increase the per diem compensation for members of the State Board of Labor Relations (SBLR) and the State Board of Mediation and Arbitration (SBMA).
 Specifically, the bill raises the per diem rate for SBLR members from $150 to $300 for each day they perform board duties.
-Additionally, it modifies the compensation structure for SBMA members, increasing the payment for various services: from $325 to $500 for each member at the conclusion of a proceeding, from $500 to $1,000 for preparing a written decision, and from $325 to $500 for proceedings conducted by a single member.
+Additionally, it modifies the compensation structure for SBMA members, increasing the payment for various services: from $325 to $500 for each member at the conclusion of a proceeding, from $500 to $1,000 for preparing a written decision, and from $325 to $500 for single-member proceedings.
 The bill also raises the compensation for executive panel sessions from $200 to $300 and stipulates that if proceedings extend beyond one day, members will receive $500 for each additional day, with a maximum of two days without prior approval from the Labor Commissioner.

 Statutes affected: